apache/shardingsphere/docs/document/content/user-manual/shardingsphere-jdbc/optional-plugins/hiveserver2/_index.en.md

 snap run dbeaver-ce
 ```

-In DBeaver Community, connect to HiveServer2 using the `jdbcUrl` of `jdbc:hive2://localhost:10000/`, leaving `username` and `password` blank.
+In DBeaver Community, use the `jdbcUrl` of `jdbc:hive2://localhost:10000/` to connect to HiveServer2,
+and leave `username` and `password` blank.
+Execute the following SQL,

 ```sql
 -- noinspection SqlNoDataSourceInspectionForFile